obspy/obspy/misc/docs/source/tutorial/code_snippets/trigger_tutorial.rst

 Advanced Example
 ----------------

-A more complicated example, where the data are retrieved via ArcLink and results are plotted step by step, is shown here:
+A more complicated example, where the data are retrieved via FDSNWS and results are plotted step by step, is shown here:

 .. plot:: tutorial/code_snippets/trigger_tutorial_advanced.py